slysherz/vscode-comment-box/README.md

 ## Todo
 * Find a better way to handle malformed configuration styles.
 * Add more regression tests.
-* Consider implenting different box styles.
+* Consider allowing multiple box styles (possibly by passing an argument to the extension).
+* Consider automatically detecting and adjusting against the text indentation.

 ## Known Issues